infoatgodreams/GoDreams-Repository/Volume 3/Budget for Children 2022-23 (Manual Notes- Printable).md

  # Child Protection Deep Dive

+### Child Protection Budget Allocation 2022
 **![](https://lh4.googleusercontent.com/xIaLQBYPbE7B6jVpotAvweFhU0vD1bVO7BrDpetJ2DYf04hYgJ5VLQUkWobN3-7ektlupyZ49OjWA6za9ryC8J_uJ9eH-tXV1iU17YGgP4ubx7v3yIVsifrfjNWQnfA4HQi_MoxX)**
 - Children protection has been **one of the least prioritized sectors** in terms of resource allocation over the years.
 	- In 2022-23, child protection has received **only 0.04 per cent** of the total Union Budget
 	- In absolute terms this is **INR 1,583.82 Crores** which is a 44.7% increase but in the context of the rising child protection needs due to the pandemic, this is insufficient.
 	- In order to understand the **inadequateness of child protection  allocations**, it will be pertinent to take a look at the allocations towards some of the flagship schemes in the previous years’ budget.
 	- For example, in the 2019-20 Union Budget, the total allocation for the Integrated Child Protection Scheme (ICPS) was **INR 1500 Crore.**
-		-  As we moved ahead, the total allocation forthe overall child protection sector is a little more than INR1500 Crore.
+	- As we moved ahead, the total allocation for the overall child protection sector is a little more than INR 1500 Crore.
 The question that arises at this point is if the allocation made in the Union Budget 2022- 23 is sufficient to meet  the growing needs of the child protection sector.

+### Change in CNCP in year 2
--   The ChildLine India Foundation reported an **increase in child
-    > marriages** by more than 33% and August alone an increase of more
+-   The ChildLine India Foundation reported an **increase in child marriages** by more than 33% and August alone an increase of more than 88%.
-    > than 88%.

--   Reports from other states such as Jharkhand suggest that the
-    > **number of children trafficked increased by over 600 %** in April
-    > and May, 2020 during the Covid-19 lockdown, when compared to the
-    > same two months in 2019.
+-   Reports from other states such as Jharkhand suggest that the **number of children trafficked increased by over 600 %** in April and May, 2020 during the Covid-19 lockdown, when compared to the same two months in 2019.

--   **Kidnapping and Abduction** of children has the highest number of
-    > cases - **54,785** cases.
+-   **Kidnapping and Abduction** of children has the highest number of cases - **54,785** cases.

--   It is now an admitted fact that **child labour has seen an upward
-    > trend** during the COVID times as there are enough evidences to
-    > show that many children had to drop out from school to support
-    > their families.
-The ILO and UNICEF report warns that globally, **9
-    > million additional children are at risk** of being pushed into
-    > child labour by the end of 2022 as a result of the pandemic.
-A
-    > simulation model shows **this number could rise to 46 million** if
-    > they don’t have access to critical social protection coverage.
+-   It is now an admitted fact that **child labour has seen an upward trend** during the COVID times as there are enough evidences to show that many children had to drop out from school to support their families.
+The ILO and UNICEF report warns that globally, **9 million additional children are at risk** of being pushed into child labour by the end of 2022 as a result of the pandemic.
+A simulation model shows **this number could rise to 46 million** if they don’t have access to critical social protection coverage.

--   According to UNICEF India, more than **1.5 billion children in India
-    > missed out their schooling** due to COVID-19 restrictions.
-This
-    > has compelled children to work to support their families.
-And yet
-    > there is a **massive reduction of 75 per cent** towards the
-    > **National Child Labour Programme** in the Union Budget 2022-23,
-    > which cannot be justified.
+-   According to UNICEF India, more than **1.5 billion children in India missed out their schooling** due to COVID-19 restrictions.
+This has compelled children to work to support their families.
+And yet there is a **massive reduction of 75 per cent** towards the **National Child Labour Programme** in the Union Budget 2022-23, which cannot be justified.

 Schemes related to Welfare of Children